35 Cheap Travel Tips for Traveling on a Budget

 While traveling by car is the cheapest way to travel with family, the recent drop in cost of flights makes flying a close second.

 No matter how you chose to get there, transportation is generally the biggest cost.
-Here are some great shortcuts to help you trim down your transportation costs.
+Here are some great cheap travel tips to help you trim down your transportation costs.

 1. Go directly to the airline website to purchase your tickets.